-Key Performance Indicators (KPI's) are a waste of time and energy if they are not measuring the right things and consequently demotivate employees?
+Key Performance Indicators (KPI's) a waste of time and energy if they are not right and demotivate employees?

 - Does the employee actually have proactive ability to effect the outcome?

 - Are there any economic conditions effecting the outcomes?

 - Have the employees got all the tools, skills and training to positively effect the KPI's they are being measured on?

 - If an employee is reaching a target, are they doing so the right the desired way?